geo-engine/geoengine-ui/README.md

 [![Build Status](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2Fumr-dbs%2Fwave%2Fbadge&style=flat)](https://actions-badge.atrox.dev/umr-dbs/wave/goto)

-# WAVE - Workflow, Analysis and Visualization Editor
+# Geo Engine UI

-_WAVE_ is the official frontend of _VAT_.
+This repository contains the official frontend of Geo Engine.
 It is a web application that is built via nodejs.
-You can serve _WAVE_ via any http server, e.g. Apache.
+You can serve it via any http server, e.g. Apache.

 ## Requirements

 You need to have [Node.js](https://nodejs.org) installed.
-Verify that you are running at least `node v12.x.x` and `npm 6.x.x`.
+Verify that you are running at least `node v14.x.x` and `npm 6.x.x`.
-You can check this by running node -v and npm -v in a terminal or console window.
+You can check this by running `node -v` and `npm -v` in a terminal or console window.

-### Ubuntu 18.04 LTS and higher
+### Ubuntu 20.04 LTS and higher

 ```
-curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
+curl -fsSL https://deb.nodesource.com/setup_14.x | sudo -E bash -
 sudo apt-get install -y nodejs
 ```